 How much to insure a VW Campervan

 Insuring your campervan can seem like a difficult task when you first start looking.
 Campervans are getting stolen more and more frequently.
-You need to make sure that whatever policy you take out that you have cover for the full value of the VW Campervan.
+You need to make sure that whatever policy you take out that you have covers the full value of the VW Campervan.
 And not just its value as an empty panel van.

 A good quality specialist Campervan insurance policy should cost you around £300 to £600 for the year.

-Also consider your personal belongings.
+Also, consider your personal belongings.
 If you're planning on taking your campervan on lengthy trips, you'll want to make sure that your belongings are covered in case of loss or damage.

-Don’t forget breakdown cover!
+Don’t forget the breakdown cover!
 You don’t want to be stuck in the Highlands of Scotland with no way of getting towed to the nearest mechanics.
 Be sure to make sure you’re covered if you head to the EU.

 How much is road tax for a VW Campervan?